-1. You have to make a situation in which your opponent faces difficulty to reach and hit the shuttle back to you; subsequently you may win a point.
+- You have to make a situation in which your opponent faces difficulty to reach and hit the shuttle back to you; subsequently you may win a point.

-If he is near the net, hit a powerful overhead shot that goes in the back of the court.
+- If he is near the net, hit a powerful overhead shot that goes in the back of the court.
 And, if he is in the back of the court, play a delicate net shot that just crosses the net and falls in front of your opponent.

 These tactics rely on low, high and flick serves.
 After adapting these tactics, the players have a sufficient time, after serving the shuttle, to get ready for another shot, and also to instantly cover his court’s areas; right, left, back and front.

 Sometimes, you might not be able to pass serves perfectly and your opponent has an accurate powerful shot, in this situation you need to be more flexible, observing the main strength of your opponent before starting the serve.

 b).
 Tactics in Badminton Doubles: There are two major tactics which are adapted in Badminton doubles.
 One is attacking tactics, and the other is defending tactics.

 In doubles, the server must have swiftness and considerable power to make the shuttle pass the net.
 Some strokes are also essential for doubles such as; drive, smash, serving, smash returning and wiping.
 The players must learn these strokes in order to be superb doubles players.

 Let’s know more about attacking and defending tactics.

 1. Attacking tactics (For scoring points): As we know, for playing doubles, we need teamwork.
 In doubles, mutual understanding is very important for both; you and your team-mate.
 When you start attacking with a powerful shot, you and your team-mate must take front and back position.